Welcome Change Productions: Alice Elliott

-Alice Elliott is an Academy Award® nominated director, a writer, producer, university level teacher, advocate for the disabled, cinematographer, and the recipient of 2012 John Simon Guggenheim Memorial Foundation Fellowship.
+Alice Elliott is an Academy Award nominated director, a writer, producer, university level teacher, disability rights advocate, cinematographer, and the recipient of 2012 John Simon Guggenheim Memorial Foundation Fellowship.
 Alice is also a member of New Day Films, a 40-year-old educational film distribution cooperative.
 Her short documentary, The Collector of Bedford Street, was nominated for an Academy Award® and aired on HBO/Cinemax.
-Alice Elliott was the director, co-producer, and the principal verite cinematographer on her latest film, Body & Soul: Diana & Kathy, which aired on PBS for National Disability Awareness Month.
+Alice Elliott was the director, co-producer, and the principal verité cinematographer on her latest film, Body & Soul: Diana & Kathy, which aired on PBS for National Disability Awareness Month.
 Recently she returned from screening Body & Soul: Diana & Kathy in Uzbekistan for the State Department through The American Documentary Showcase, sponsored by the University Film and Video Association.
-Alice is a full-time faculty member at New York University’s Tisch School of the Arts, and has been producing documentaries for almost twenty years.
+Alice is a full-time faculty member at New York University's Tisch School of the Arts, and has been producing documentaries for almost twenty years.

-Her writing includes the Nickelodeon series Are You Afraid of the Dark?.
+Her writing includes the Nickelodeon series Are You Afraid of the Dark?
 She co-authored The Tale of the Bookish Babysitter.
 With Cliff Bryant, she completed a screen play, HAT TRICK.
-A published and produced playwright of both adult and children’s plays, her work includes the book for Wide Awake Jake, co-authoring The Magic Fishbone with music and lyrics by Tom Chapin and Michael Mark.
+A published and produced playwright of both adult and children's plays, her work includes the book for Wide Awake Jake, co-authoring The Magic Fishbone with music and lyrics by Tom Chapin and Michael Mark.
 Her other plays, Willing to be Lucky and The Incredible Shrinking Family, premiered in New York City at the Joseph Campbell/Jean Erdman Open Eye: New Stagings series.

-As a performer, she appeared on ABC’s daytime drama LOVING for ten years and made two feature films including Four Friends directed by Arthur Penn.
+As a performer, she appeared on ABC's daytime drama LOVING for ten years and made two feature films including Four Friends directed by Arthur Penn.
 For major publishers in New York, she has recorded English as a Second Language programs and was one of the speakers on the TOEFL English Standard audio tests.
 In addition she has produced or performed in over 200 commercials.
-She teaches a voice over class for NYU’s School of Continuing and Professional Studies, and coaches voice over clients, radio personalities, and public speakers.
+She teaches a voice over class for NYU's School of Continuing and Professional Studies, and coaches voice over clients, radio personalities, and public speakers.

 She is a member of Actors Equity, American Federation of Radio and Television Artists, Screen Actors Guild, and New York Women in Film and Television (former board member and secretary).

 The Collector of Bedford Street

-The Collector of Bedford Street is an Academy Award® nominated 34 minute documentary about Alice’s neighbor, Larry Selman.
-Every year, Larry collects thousands of dollars for charities while living at the poverty line.
+The Collector of Bedford Street is an Academy Award® nominated, 34-minute documentary following Alice's neighbor, Larry Selman.
+On a yearly basis, Larry collects thousands of dollars for charities while himself living at the poverty line.
 Larry is a community activist and a fundraiser who has an intellectual disability.
-When Larry’s Uncle Murray becomes unable to care for him, his New York City neighbors come together and establish an adult trust fund to ensure that he continues to live independently in his own apartment.
+When Larry's Uncle Murray becomes unable to care for him, his New York City neighbors come together and establish an adult trust fund to ensure that he continues to live independently in his own apartment.